Make an enquiry

-Dark doesn’t necessarily mean black, though black is definitely the darkest dark!
-However, you can really choose any colour you want: dark red, dark blue, dark brown, even a dark grey.
+Dark doesn’t necessarily mean black, you can really choose any colour: dark red, dark blue, dark brown, even a dark grey.
 Depending on what you want the finished result to feel like, here are some of our suggestions below:

-The darkest of all neutrals, black is a very interesting colour for a kitchen.
-It is the epitome of refinement and adds a whole lot of drama!
-Perks include that it hides messes and that it needs little help to look stunning.
-Just adding a few pops of colour here and there, or contrasting it with white or other neutrals will be enough to make it look complete.
+The darkest of all neutrals, black is a fantastic colour for a kitchen.
+It instantly adds a lot of drama!
+It also hides messes and needs little help to look stunning.
+With a few pops of colour here and there with accessories, or contrasting it with white or other neutrals is enough to make it look perfect.

-Brown is the colour of the earth and, for that reason, we associate this colour with nature.
-A deep brown drips sophistication and charm.
-A much warmer option than black, brown can be used in a wide variety of styles from a country home to an ultra-sleek apartment.
+Browns natural earthy tones deliver a much warmer option than black but still deliver impact.
+A deep brown oozes sophistication and charm, brown can be used in a wide variety of styles from a country home to an ultra-sleek apartment.
 It’s all in the finish.

 A beautiful dark grey gives out a calm vibe.
-Grey is sophisticated and timeless, mixing perfectly with any style, becoming the backdrop to more important things.
+Grey is sophisticated and timeless, mixing perfectly with any style.
 Grey can be natural and warm, or cold and industrial.
-The materials you use, the finish and complimentary décor will determine the final look.
+The materials you use, the finish and complimentary decoration and accessories will determine the final look.

 Going completely dark is a bold statement, and it can be done successfully.
 Although if you prefer a subtler look, a suggestion is to balance the dark with lighter colours.
 White is the obvious contrasting choice.
 White will look good with any colour, and will probably offer the most sophisticated look.
 If white is too mild, you might want to consider using complimentary colours to your dark scheme.
 Choose a yellow or a blue and play with details such as open shelving or bright accessories.
 This will break the uniformity of the dark and add some visual interest.